backdrop-contrib/autofloat/README.md

 AutoFloat
 =========

-A text format filter that an odd/even class to images or spans (image + caption) to make them float alternately left and right.
+A text format filter that adds an odd/even class to images or spans (image + caption) to make them float alternately left and right.

 Configurable:
 - the starting side